Glutathione is an antioxidant produced in cells. It’s comprised largely of three amino acids: glutamine, glycine, and cysteine.

 Cell death in the liver may be exacerbated by a deficiency in antioxidants, including glutathione.
 This can lead to fatty liver disease in both those who misuse alcohol and those who don’t.
 Glutathione has been shown to improve protein, enzyme, and bilirubin levels in the blood of individuals with alcoholic and nonalcoholic chronic fatty liver disease.

-A study reported that glutathione was most effective when given to people with fatty liver disease intravenously, in high doses.
+A reported that glutathione was most effective when given to people with fatty liver disease intravenously, in high doses.
 Participants in the study also showed reductions in malondialdehyde, a marker of cell damage in the liver.

-Another small study found that orally administered glutathione had positive effects on people with nonalcoholic fatty liver disease following proactive lifestyle changes.
+Another found that orally administered glutathione had positive effects on people with nonalcoholic fatty liver disease following proactive lifestyle changes.
 In this study, glutathione was provided in supplement form in a dose of 300 milligrams per day for four months.

 4. Improves insulin resistance in older individuals